What is abortion?

 Sometimes scrape the inside of your uterus with a metal instrument to make sure it's empty

-Doctors usually do abortion with medicine (pills) only in the first 9 weeks or so of your pregnancy.
+Abortion with medicine (pills) is usually only done in the first 9 to 11 weeks or so of pregnancy.
 Later in pregnancy, abortions are more complicated and usually have to be done surgically.

-For a medical abortion before you're 9 weeks pregnant, you'll usually:
+For a medical abortion before you're 9 to 11 weeks pregnant, you'll usually:

 The medicine causes your uterus to contract (squeeze).
 You'll have cramping, feel sick to your stomach, and bleed through your vagina as your uterus empties.
 Usually, your pregnancy ends within 24 to 48 hours of taking the medicine.

 More women have complications from delivering a baby than from having an abortion.
-However, you should keep in mind that using birth control is safer than having an abortion.
+However, you should keep in mind that using birth control to prevent pregnancy is safer than having an abortion.

 When serious problems occur from an abortion, they usually occur in the first week after having an abortion.
 Problems are more likely the further along you are in your pregnancy when you have an abortion.
 Serious problems include: